lucy-arukwe/pki-portfolio-lucy-arukwe/reflections/week-02.md

 Organizations also use PKI systems internally to manage secure communication, authentication, and access control.

-## 4. How would you explain this topic to a non-technical audience?
+## 4. How would I explain this topic to a non-technical audience?

 If I had to explain this to someone without a technical background, I would describe it like this.